 He screams back and once again grabs the back of her head by her hair.
 Her hands hold his at the wrist, covertly guiding them and herself downward into a compromising pose.

-The two guards jump into action and quickly make their way through the double gates of the caged entrance, all the while being surreptitiously observed by Elvis and Mirabelle.
-As the police officers approach the rowdy fight the two agents quietly follow behind, first securing the inner door before opening the outer one, just as they’d observed.
+The two guards jump into action and quickly make their way through the double gates of the caged entrance while being cautiously observed by Elvis and Mirabelle.
+As the police officers approach the rowdy fight the two agents quietly follow, first securing the inner door and then opening the outer one, just as they’d observed.
 Finally, they scurry away from the altercation and disappear into the shadows of the darkened street.

-This time it’s Rebekah who catches a glance at Mirabelle and Elvis making their getaway.
+Rebekah catches a glance of Mirabelle and Elvis making their getaway.
 She turns her head away from the quickly approaching officers and in a very controlled volume says, “They’re good, they got away.
 Time for phase two.”

 Brock relaxes his hold on the struggling woman as she comes up to face him.
-Half of her face is still red from the slap but her expression has transformed into a smilingly devious provocation.
-She flings her hands around his neck and pulls his face close to hers, rolling her head around in an imitation of a passionate kiss.
+Half of her face is still red from the slap but her expression has transformed into a smiling and devious provocation.
+She flings her hands around his neck and pulls his face close to hers, her head rolling around in an imitation of a passionate kiss.

 “Grab my ass,” she instructs, breathing heavily between sensuous groans.
 He pulls her close to him.
 With a slap he clasps one cheek firmly in his extended hand and pulls her writhing body even closer.
 She lets out a hoarse moan.
 Soon Brock feels his hardness pressed tightly up against her sinuous shape.
 For a brief moment their lips meet and then she wriggles gently away.